Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct cloud on-ramps within Halifax, as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through dedicated network links to primary Canadian cloud regions in Montreal and Toronto.
-Private extension services offer secure, high-performance access.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Halifax data centers as of September 2025.
+Secure, private connections to major cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure are achieved via dedicated network extensions to primary Canadian interconnection hubs such as Montreal.

-Bare Metal Bare metal server options are available, enabling businesses to deploy dedicated compute resources for performance-sensitive applications.
-Providers like Hivelocity offer solutions that connect directly into the local ecosystem.
+Bare Metal: Bare metal server options are available in Halifax, providing dedicated compute resources for performance-sensitive applications.
+Providers such as Hivelocity offer deployment capabilities in the region.

 Power Analysis